Whether you’re ‘into’ the idea of employing strategies to manage your time or not, you do anyway -- it's just a question of how well.

 Here are some examples:

-Whether you’re at home, school or work, there will be ways to benefit by batching tasks.
 Step back and look at what you routinely do (a time management chart is a good way to do this) - you’ll soon find the opportunities to do it are everywhere.

-Keep practicing your ability to do this.
+Keep practising your ability to do this.

-From my experience, it takes some effort to set up some simple systems to process these things, but, as with planning, that effort is more than compensated for by the results you’ll get.
+It takes some effort to set up some simple systems to process these things, but, as with planning, that effort is more than compensated for by the results you’ll get.

-Whenever you start a tasks or project, do your best to focus single-mindedly on seeing it through to completion.
-This habit of 'single handling' is one of the key time management strategies to learn if you want to improve your productivity.
+This habit of touching it once or 'single handling' is one of the key time management strategies to learn if you want to improve your productivity.

 Whatever is is, work at completing it with the minimum amount of distractions or disruptions.
 Doing this reduces the amount of stopping, starting and re-learning you have to do to pick up a task again.
-You don't have to constantly keep putting down and picking up the tools for the task.

 This is a principle to aim for, not a stick to beat yourself with if you don't do it.
-In reality, some tasks and many projects won't get done in one go.

 The point is, knowing that single handling works so well can motivate you to spend the necessary time on tasks and projects so you don't have to keep coming back to finish them.